 This reference time is fixed:2006年01月02日15点04分05秒 -0700 MST.

-You do not need to remember the meanings behind all these numbers, just remember this date, and then, according to the display effect you wish, replace the corresponding number or word in this reference time with the format separator you want.
+You do not need to remember the meaning behind all these numbers, just remember this date, and then replace the corresponding numbers or words in the reference time according to the display effect you want, with the format delimiter you want.

 For example: